mhayashi1120/Emacs-esqlite/README.md

 ### Stream API

-staying permanently as emacs subprocess
-Programmer must manage the stream todo
+Staying permanently as a stream.
+Programmer can manage the stream as you like with using following API:

 [Function] esqlite-stream-open